 On 30 June 1942 Sanger Steel boarded a ship for Britain, where he began training in radar with the Royal Air Force at Stoke Holy Cross, Norfolk, and later at RAF College, Cranwell, Lincolnshire.
 In January 1943 he assumed command of a radar station at Jacka, Portloe, Cornwall.
 In late March he returned to the United States on leave after nine months in Britain, and was promoted to first lieutenant.

 On 2 June 1943 he sailed to the Aleutian Islands, where U.S. and Canadian forces were preparing an assault on Kiska, occupied by the Japanese since June 1942.
 After several weeks he arrived on the island of Umnak, where, after the Japanese attack on Pearl Harbor, American forces had secretly built Fort Glenn, an air base disguised as a cannery complex.
 Lt.
 Steel was assigned to the 736th SAW (Signal Aircraft Warning) Company as commanding officer of a radar station at Kettle Cape.
 He later served at Fort Glenn, where he held command of the company briefly in late 1943.
-He served in the Aleutians a total of twenty-six months, until August 1945; he was discharged in 1946 with the rank of captain.
+He served in the Aleutians a total of twenty-six months without leave, until August 1945; he was discharged on 25 January 1946 with the rank of captain.

 After reuniting with Madeleine in 1945 Sanger returned to the Chicago area, where, with the aid of the G.I.
 Bill, he took education courses at Lake Forest College.
 The following year, he pursued graduate work at the progressive Graduate Teachers College of Winnetka, where he took the degree of master of education.
 He also took his first teaching job in Lake Forest.
 In 1951, after the birth of two sons, he began doctoral studies at Columbia Teachers College; the family moved to Shanks Village, Rockland County, New York, a former Army camp used after the war as student housing for veterans with families.
 When he completed his doctorate in education in 1953, the family moved again, to Scotia, New York, where Madeleine’s father had lived since 1943.
 Here Sanger became principal of Craig School in nearby Niskayuna.
 In 1960, he caused a stir when he left this job to return to the elementary classroom.
 He remained a classroom teacher until 1971, when he retired due to the effects of early-onset Alzheimer’s disease.